May 7, 2018

 As businesses adopt all inclusive productivity tools, they can offer this kind of flexibility to their employees.
 In a recent webinar, James Wallman, futurist and author of Stuffocation, said:

-“And the magic of collaboration tools…is that different people can be active and be productive and be effective in a time that suits them, so they can manage their own time.”
+“And the magic of collaboration software…is that different people can be active and be productive and be effective in a time that suits them, so they can manage their own time.”

 4. Automation and AI Will Make Room for More Niche Work and Creativity